Vamana/Carnatic-Beat-Identification/README.md

 ![SignalDetectionApp](https://github.com/user-attachments/assets/c04272ee-47e9-4e4b-9aaf-54a245c0f365)

-At the end of the day, a vector of of time stamps is generated for each audio clip.
+At the end of the day, a vector of time stamps is generated for each audio clip.

 #### Data generation is underrated!
 We remark here that there is some art behind the data generation.
 For example, what is the definition of a "spike" in sound intensity, and how does one separate it from background?
 How dependent is the vectorization on choice of base scan position?
 There was some trial and error and experimentation in developing the image analysis software.
 At a meta level, is there a better approach to vectorizing a sound clip to select out drum beats, other than intensity analysis? <br/>